2nd Sunday in Ordinary Time (B)

 Tuesday 12:00 noon

-On Friday, March 7 there will be Adoration of the Blessed Sacrament at 5:00 pm followed by Stations of the Cross at 6:00 pm.
+On Friday, 5:00 pm followed by Stations of the Cross at 6:00 pm.
 The Adoration and Stations will be held every other Friday, Stations will be every Friday at 6:00 pm.

 The Knights of Columbus Council #10011 meets on the fourth Sunday after Mass